dipteshchaudhari/Database-Design-/README.md

 ## 📌 About This Repository

-This repository contains my **hands-on MySQL and Database Design practice**.
-Every SQL script represents a concept I studied and practiced rather than just reading about it.
+This repository contains my ** MySQL and Database Design **.
+Every SQL script represents a concept and practiced rather than just reading about it.

 The repository progressed from creating databases and tables to working with **CRUD operations, constraints, SQL functions, transactions, keys, relationships, joins, UNION, self joins, views, indexes, subqueries, GROUP BY, HAVING, and ROLLUP**.